Live, virtual, and constructive: Interoperability

 The pragmatic level focuses on the receiver’s interpretation of messages in the context of application relative to the sender’s intent.
 The semantic level concerns definitions and attributes of terms and how they are combined to provide shared meaning to messages.
 The syntactic level focuses on a structure of messages and adherence to the rules governing that structure.
 The linguistic interoperability concept supports simultaneous testing environment at multiple levels.

 The LCIM associate the lower layers with the problems of simulation interoperation while the upper layers relate to the problems of reuse and composition of models.
 They conclude “simulation systems are based on models and their assumptions and constraints.
 If two simulation systems are combined, these assumptions and constraints must be aligned accordingly to ensure meaningful results”.
 This suggests that levels of interoperability that have been identified in the area of M&S can serve as guidelines to discussion of information exchange in general.

 The Zeigler Architecture provides an architecture description language or conceptual model in which to discuss M&S. The LCIM provides a conceptual model as a means to discuss integration, interoperability and composability.
-The three linguistic elements relates the LCIM to the Ziegler conceptual model.
+The three linguistic elements relates the LCIM to the Zeigler conceptual model.
 Architectural and structural complexity are an area of research in systems theory to measure the cohesion and coupling and is based on the metrics commonly used in software development projects.
 Zeigler, Kim, and Praehofer present a theory of modeling and simulation which provides a conceptual framework and an associated computational approach to methodological problems in M&S. The framework provides a set of entities and relations among the entities that, in effect, present an ontology of the M&S domain.